forrestdavis/ExperimentNorming/README.md

 * NOUN1_SURP_[MODEL] - Surprisal at the noun for the MODEL (one column per model)
 * NOUN1_SURP_AVG - Average surprisal at the noun across tested models

-Same thing repeats but for the second sentence and the flag is SENT2, VERB2, etc.
+Same thing repeats but for the second sentence and the flag is SENT2, VERB2, etc if there is a second column.

 The directory vocab_info includes information about the frequency of words in the training corpora.
 Including: